AnyLogic

 Defining the resources capacity

-The capacity of this block (the number of units) can be defined directly as a number that you type in its Capacity parameter.
-Then, if you want to change the number of resources dynamically at the model runtime, use can call the function set_capacity(new value).
-If the capacity is dynamically reduced by calling set_capacity(), but the number of currently seized units exceeds the new capacity, the extra units will only be disposed from the pool when they are released.
+The capacity of this block (the number of units) can be defined directly as a number that you type into its Capacity parameter.
+Then, if you want to change the number of resources dynamically at the model runtime, you can use the set_capacity(new value) function.
+If the capacity is dynamically reduced by calling set_capacity(), but the number of currently seized units exceeds the new capacity, the extra units are not removed from the pool until they are released.

-Another way to define capacity is by resources’ home location.
+Another way to define capacity is by the home location of resources.
 The special space markup elements called nodes are used as the home locations for resources.
-Click the button to add a node or click this button first and then select a node in the graphical editor.
+Click the AnyLogic: The Plus icon button to add a node or click the AnyLogic: The Add icon first and then select a node in the graphical editor.

-The number of nodes that you add as a home location will define the resources’ capacity.
-You can even add one and the same node several times in this parameter.
+The number of nodes you add as home locations determines the capacity of the resources.
+You can even add the same node multiple times in this parameter.

-In the figure below, you can see that the ...based on attractors option has also been selected.
-Then, the ResourcePool block will count the number of attractors in the home node and treat that number as the number of the resource units in this pool.
+In the figure below, you can see that the ...based on attractors option is also selected.
+Then the ResourcePool block will count the number of attractors in the home node and treat that number as the number of the resource units in this pool.

-If you define the capacity both with several nodes as the home locations and with attractors in those nodes, the total number of resources will be the sum of all elements.
+If you define the capacity both with multiple nodes as the home locations and with attractors in those nodes, the total number of resources will be the sum of all elements.

 Defining an operating schedule for the resources

 You can define a work schedule for your resources.
-There are four different ways how you can use the Schedule element to define the capacity for the resources.
+There are four different ways to use the AnyLogic: The Schedule icon Schedule element to define the capacity for the resources.
 The Schedule element is part of the Agent palette.
 You can also add the Clock element from the Pictures palette to the agent diagram to keep track of time at the model runtime.

-• By schedule — with a schedule that defines how the number of resources changes over time (the schedule Type is integer).
-For each of the intervals that you define in the schedule, you need to specify the number of the resources that are available during this interval.
+• By schedule — With a schedule that defines how the number of resources changes over time (the schedule Type is integer).
+For each of the intervals that you define in the schedule, you must specify the number of the resources that are available during this interval.

-• By "on/off" schedule — with a schedule that defines how the resources availability changes over time (the schedule Type is on/off).
-Here you define the intervals and set the type of value for each period of time, on or off.
+• By "on/off" schedule — With a schedule that defines how resource availability changes over time (the schedule Type is on/off).
+Here you define the intervals and set the type of value for each time period, on or off.
 Then, in the ResourcePool properties, you specify the number of the resources available during the on intervals.
-In the off intervals, 0 resources are available.
+During the off intervals, 0 resources are available.

-• By shifts: group schedules — In the ResourcePool properties, select several schedules of integer type in the Schedules property:
+• By shifts: group schedules — In the ResourcePool properties, select multiple schedules of integer type in the Schedules property:

-These schedules will all run at the same time creating the numbers of resource units according to the values in their intervals.
-You can create those schedules so that the shifts they define do or do not overlap:
+These schedules will all run at the same time creating the number of resource units according to the values in their intervals.
+You can create these schedules so that the shifts they define overlap or do not overlap:

-• By shift plan — Here you can define the resources’ capacity in one schedule, but for different shifts, i.e. a shift plan (find examples on the shift plan Wikipedia page).
+• By shift plan — Define the capacity of resources in a schedule, but for different shifts, that is, a shift plan (for examples, see the shift plan Wikipedia page).

-You define the number of resources for each shift in the ResourcePool property Shift group sizes { size1, size2,.. }.
-In the example below, the shift with the ID 1 contains 10 resource units, the shift with the ID 2 contains 8 resource units, and the shift with the ID 3 — 5 units.
+You define the number of resources for each shift in the ResourcePool property Shift group sizes { size1, size2, … }.
+In the example below, the shift with the ID 1 contains 10 resource units, the shift with the ID 2 contains 8 resource units, and the shift with the ID 3 contains 5 units.
 The IDs are a simple count starting from 1 and so on, i.e. you do not need to define these IDs anywhere.

-Next, in the schedule of type integer, you assign each interval a shift ID: the interval from 1 to 7 AM belongs to the shift with the ID 1.
-That means that during this interval the number of resource units will be 10 as it is defined in the Shift group sizes { size1, size2,.. } property.
+Next, in the schedule of type integer, you assign a shift ID to each interval: the interval from 1 to 7 AM belongs to the shift with the ID 1.
+This means that during this interval, the number of resource units will be 10 as it is defined in the Shift group sizes { size1, size2, … } property.

 At the model runtime, the schedule shows the shift IDs: